 In fact, Ragazzi’s theory program is so thorough that older choristers find they are well-prepared to take the AP Music Theory course and examination in high school.
 Ragazzi boys who continue to study music in college have likewise found themselves well-prepared for success in college music theory courses.

-Ragazzi’s Music Theory program is taught with a series of take-home workbooks, plus practical classroom lessons taught during weekly rehearsals.
-Theory is also taught at Ragazzi’s exclusive summer camp.
+Ragazzi’s Music Theory program is taught with a series of take-home workbooks and practical classroom lessons taught during weekly rehearsals.
+Theory is also taught at Ragazzi’s summer session.
 The workbook program is designed to take six semesters, assuming one lesson is completed per week during the season.
+A chorister’s placement in the next chorus level requires completion of his current theory level.
 Because the workbook program is self-paced, boys who wish to work faster may do so.
-The goal of the theory program is mastery of the material – there are no grades.
+The goal of the theory program is mastery of the material; there are no grades.